Sweet Lullaby: Chart performance

-"Sweet Lullaby" reached number three in Norway, number seven on the Australian ARIA Singles Chart, number 10 on the UK Singles Chart, number 78 on the US Billboard Top 100, and the top 20 in France, Iceland and Switzerland.
+"Sweet Lullaby" reached number three in Norway, number seven on the Australian ARIA Singles Chart, number 10 on the UK Singles Chart, number 78 on the US Billboard Top 100, and the top 20 in France, Iceland, Israel and Switzerland.

 Music video

 The music video for "Sweet Lullaby" was directed by Indian director Tarsem Singh and filmed in eight countries, including Spain, China, Russia, Türkiye, India, Kenya and the US, during a four and a half week shoot in late 1993.
 The video follows the voyage of a young girl, portrayed by Tarsem's niece Shaan Sahota, who travels the world by tricycle in the quest to find sleep.
-Tarsem told in an 1994 interview with Billboard magazine about hearing the tune and noting the voice of a Pygmy girl singing a cappella at the close of the track, "I wanted to do the video just so I could use the girl singing this one line.
+Tarsem told in a 1994 interview with Billboard magazine about hearing the tune and noting the voice of a Pygmy girl singing a cappella at the close of the track, "I wanted to do the video just so I could use the girl singing this one line.
 It's just so brilliant."
 He worked on the video without pay and contributed his own funds to the production.
 "We would arrive at a location in the afternoon and spend about three hours taking polaroids in the city.
 At dinner, we would decide where to shoot.
 The next day, we would shoot, and the third day we would leave."

 "Sweet Lullaby" was nominated for several awards at the 1994 MTV Video Music Awards as well as one nomination at the 1994 Music Video Production Awards in Los Angeles.
 Chuck Campbell of Knoxville News Sentinel commented on the video, "Early this year, the evocative video for 'Sweet Lullaby' floated into MTV's "Buzz Bin", which helped push the song into Billboards Top 100 singles.
 Consequently, the album Deep Forest, now almost two years old, has been hitting top stride."